agapasieka/Terraform-GoogleCloudPlatform/GKE/working_with_cloud_build/README.md

   ```
 2. Building containers with DockerFile and Cloud Build

-  2a.
+  a.
 Create quickstart.sh file which will represent an application inside the container
     ```sh
     cat <<EOF > quickstart.sh
     #!/bin/sh